zama-ai/concrete-ml/docs/README.md

 - The model is trained on unencrypted (plaintext) data using scikit-learn.
 As FHE operates over integers, Concrete-ML quantizes the model to use only integers during inference
 - The quantized model is compiled to a FHE equivalent.
 Under the hood, the model is first converted to a Concrete-Numpy program, then compiled
 - Inference can then be done on encrypted data.
 The above example shows encrypted inference in the model development phase.
-Alternatively, in deployment in a client/server setting, the data is encrypted by the client, processed securely by the server and then decrypted by the client.
+Alternatively, in [deployment](getting-started/cloud.md) in a client/server setting, the data is encrypted by the client, processed securely by the server and then decrypted by the client.

 ## Current limitations

 To make a model work with FHE, the only constrain is to make it run within the supported precision limitations of Concrete-ML (currently 8-bit integers).

-Concrete-ML is built on top of Zama’s Concrete framework.
-It uses [Concrete-Numpy](https://github.com/zama-ai/concrete-numpy), which itself uses the [Concrete-Compiler](https://pypi.org/project/concrete-compiler) and the [Concrete-Library](https://docs.zama.ai/concrete).
-To use these libraries directly, refer to the [Concrete-Numpy](https://docs.zama.ai/concrete-numpy/) and [Concrete-Framework](https://docs.zama.ai/concrete) documentations.

-As Concrete-ML only supports 8-bit encrypted integer arithmetic, machine learning models are required to be quantized, which sometimes leads to loss of accuracy versus the original model operating on plaintext.
+Thus, machine learning models are required to be quantized, which sometimes leads to loss of accuracy versus the original model operating on plaintext.

 Additionally, Concrete-ML currently only supports FHE _inference_.
 On the other hand, training has to be done on unencrypted data, producing a model which is then converted to a FHE equivalent that can perform encrypted inference, i.e. prediction over encrypted data.